Avery Schreiber: Life and career

 Schreiber was born in Chicago, Illinois, the son of Minnie (née Shear) and George Schreiber.
 He started his career in Chicago at the Goodman Theatre.
 He joined The Second City and later teamed with Jack Burns to form the comedy team of Burns and Schreiber.
 They recorded several comedy albums and appeared on numerous television shows.
-Schreiber was of the Jewish faith.
+Schreiber was Jewish.

 Schreiber is remembered for his many Doritos commercials during the 1970s and 1980s, as well as his appearances on several television series.
 He was known for his trademark bushy handlebar moustache, curly hair, and comedic reactions.

 In 1965, Schreiber played the role of Captain Manzini on My Mother the Car.
 In the summer of 1973, he co-hosted the ABC comedy The Burns and Schreiber Comedy Hour.
 He was a regular guest star on the situation comedy Chico and the Man, and was also a frequent guest panelist on the game show Match Game, and a guest in a first-season episode of The Muppet Show (written by former partner Jack Burns, whom he mentioned during a stand-up routine in the episode).
 In addition, he participated in the 1980 Tournament of Celebrities on the Jim Perry-hosted version of Card Sharks.
+He appeared on The Love Boat S8 E13 as Patrick Turney in a Christmas-themed vignette "Santa, Santa, Santa" which aired on December 15, 1984.

-His movie appearances include The Monitors (the first film production of Chicago's Second City comedy troupe, 1969), Don't Drink the Water (1969), Deadhead Miles (1972), Swashbuckler (1976), The Last Remake of Beau Geste (1977), The Concorde ...
+His movie appearances include The Monitors (the first film production of Chicago's Second City comedy troupe, 1969), Don't Drink the Water (1969), Deadhead Miles (1972), Swashbuckler (1976), The Last Remake of Beau Geste (1977), The Concorde...
 Airport '79, Silent Scream (1979), Scavenger Hunt (1979), Caveman (1981), Jimmy the Kid (1983) and Robin Hood: Men in Tights (1993).

 Avery continued to work in film, television and theater, as well as teaching improvisational theater technique up until the time of his death.
 He taught master classes at The Second City in Chicago and Los Angeles.

 He and his wife Rochelle had two children.